 Readings from Everything's an Argument will include content on developing and analyzing arguments, the writing process, and research and documentation.
-These readings are intended to help students develop and refine strategies for analyzing creating effective arguments.
+These readings are intended to help students develop and refine strategies for analyzing and creating effective arguments, both written and multimodal.
+Students are expected to keep up with readings and independently use them in analyzing and creating arguments.

-Readings from Rereading America and supplemental texts available via Canvas or online will focus on identity in some form and will include useful models of writing for general and specific audiences.
-These readings are intended to help students develop a sophisticated understanding and appreciation of identity, and to be synthesized into the students' thinking and arguments.
+Readings from Monsters and supplemental texts available via Canvas or online will focus on monsters, monstrosity, and our interpretation of them in historical and cultural contexts.
+These readings are intended to help students develop a sophisticated understanding and appreciation of the creation of monsters and monstrosity, and an understanding and appreciation of the historical and cultural contexts that inform our creation of monsters.
+These readings are intended to be synthesized into the students' thinking and arguments.